Welcome to the NFB Krafters group teachers Page.

 About a week before a phone class you will be sent an important email.
 This email will contain basic information about the class, dates and times, as well as a specific phone number and access code, which you will be using for the conference call during the class.
 Below this information will be a list of all the students in your class, including names, emails and phone numbers.
 The reason you are given this information is that you will now need to contact each of your students via email to send them a welcome message containing the basic information about the class including date, time, and phone number.
 Be certain not to send the class list to your students.
 This is private information for only you as instructor.

 On rare occasions, you may need to cancel a class.
-If this happens you can post a message to the Krafters korner list, send emails to your students, or even call them to let them know that you have had to cancel the class.
+If this happens you can post a message to the Krafters korner listserv, send emails to your students, or even call them to let them know that you have had to cancel the class.
 Of course, the sooner you can contact folks the better.

 Next step to take when teaching an email class.

 On the date set for an email class, you will receive an email letting you know that the email list for your specific class has been created.
-You and All members of your class are subscribed to this special list.
+You and All members of your class are subscribed by the class registrar to this special list.
 What you need to do next is to send a welcome message to the special list for your class and say hello to all of your students.
 It is a good idea to ask all students to check in to ensure that everyone is subscribed to the list and receiving emails.
 When everyone has checked in you are ready to write your first lesson post.